 There are two ways to make this type of donation–designating The Ottawa Hospital Foundation as the beneficiary or donating the proceeds of the fund through your will.
 Ask your advisor which option is best for you.

 Establish a charitable gift annuity

 A charitable annuity guarantees you tax-free income for life in exchange for a charitable donation.
 You make a sizable gift to The Ottawa Hospital Foundation using cash, securities, or possibly other assets.
 In return, you receive a fixed stream of income from us for the rest of your life.
 Your initial donation will be eligible for a tax receipt as well.

 Other life income options include charitable remainder trusts and a gift of residual interest.

 We strongly recommend you consult with your financial advisor if you are considering a donation of life income gifts to the Foundation.

 We’re here to talk about your planned gift.

-Our team would be delighted to speak with you about your plans–whether you’re just starting to think about your estate plans, looking at the best way to make a planned gift, or in need of more information.
-Please call Andrea Peponoulas, Senior Development Officer at (613) 798-5555 extension 14677, or enter your details below to receive a response by email.
+Our team would be delighted to speak with you about your estate plans–whether you’re just starting to think about your will, looking to update an existing will, or in need of more information.
+Please call Rob Gottschalk, Associate Vice-President, Philanthropy at (613) 798-5555 extension 70626, or enter your details below to receive a response by email.